-Over the last two months our church has been making its way through Paul’s letter to the Philippians and I had the privilege of preaching on the first nine verses of the fourth chapter.
+Over the last two months our church has been making its way through Paul’s letter to the Philippians and I had the privilege of preaching on Philippians 4:1-9.
 As I was preparing for the sermon, I was once more struck by Paul’s strong words to the Philippians, where he states in 3:20, “[O]ur citizenship is in heaven, from which we also eagerly wait for a Savior, the Lord Jesus Christ” (HCSB).
 This was a radical statement to his readers, most of whom were citizens of Rome, the elite of the world.
 They were called to consider their valued status as “filth” (see Php.
 3:8) in light of the amazing promise waiting for them in heaven.

 Having lived as a foreign resident for the last 15 years of my adult life, I like to think I may understand this concept a bit.
 I have no rights where I live; only privileges that can be revoked at the whim of the government or citizens of the country I reside in.
 As such, I must hold these privileges with an open hand.
 Recently we have seen a loss of privileges, likely resulting from a combination of people with an ultranationalist bent getting into high office and the abuses of the system by the large population of refugees.
 It has been hard, because I like my privileges.
 It is no fun being treated differently, just because I do not hold citizenship; but that is life here.
 I have no rights; only privileges.